-Our mission is to build a better and brighter future for those impacted by Spina Bifida.
+Our mission is to build a better and brighter future for all those impacted by Spina Bifida.

 Fueled by dedicated health care providers, parents, adults, caregivers, and others, we are committed to helping people live longer, healthier lives through: